berlin-experiment/Diu/docs/rust-setup.md

 Save the file and you're all set.

+---

-Congratulations!
-You have successfully set up Rust and Cargo for a project with ESP32 Nimble for an ESP32C3.
-You can now use Rust to create amazing projects for your ESP32C3.
+### Congratulations!
+You have successfully set up Rust and Cargo for a project with ESP32C3 for Diu.